-There are significant gaps in strategic information necessary to make a definitive assessment of current levels infection including specifically among women and children, knowledge, attitudes and behaviors relevant to HIV prevention and care. (these gaps are addressed in the new national strategic plan).
+There are significant gaps in strategic information necessary to make a definitive assessment of current levels knowledge, attitudes and behaviors relevant to HIV prevention. (these gaps are addressed in the new national strategic plan).
 However various sources of information do suggest within the broader population knowledge of HIV is low, it is not perceived as a significant risk and that unprotected sex with multiple partners is not uncommon.

 More generally there are factors related to social vulnerability that create obstacles to prevention and/or heighten risk associated with behaviors that lead to HIV infection.
-These include high levels of poverty, low literacy levels especially among females, gender inequality, inadequacy of health and other social services, high fertility rate and high rates of social mobility.
+These include high levels of poverty, low literacy levels, and high rates of social mobility.

-In late 2003 a quantitative study of risk factors among groups identified in Timor-Leste as most at risk (Female sex workers, men who have sex with men, members of the uniformed services, taxi drivers) was conducted2.
+In late 2003 a quantitative study of risk factors among groups identified in Timor-Leste as most at risk (Female sex workers, men who have sex with men, members of the uniformed services, taxi drivers) was conducted.
 Among each group condom use and knowledge regarding HIV was low.
 Among female sex workers and men who have sex with men rates of STIs was high.

-There is a dark area on information on injecting drug use in the country, however, anecdotally it is reported that injecting drug use is relatively infrequent in Timor-Leste.
+Anecdotally it is reported that injecting drug use is relatively infrequent in Timor-Leste.
 However the extent to which this behavior may occur has not been adequately investigated.
 Moreover various factors suggest injecting drug use may become a more widespread phenomenon in future years as Timor-Leste becomes more exposed internationally.
 They include: